opicron/two-factor-woo/README.md

 ## Security notes

-- The AJAX pre-check endpoint uses rate limiting (transient-based) to limit credential stuffing.
-It also avoids credential enumeration: the response does not distinguish between wrong credentials and a valid account without 2FA.
+- The AJAX pre-check endpoint only looks up whether the submitted username has 2FA enabled — it does not validate the password.
+Credential validation happens once, in the real WooCommerce form submission, which is protected by WordPress's standard `authenticate` filter chain (and any brute-force protection plugin installed on the site).
 - The settings save action is protected by a WordPress nonce and the Two Factor `current_user_can_update_two_factor_options()` check.
 - The revalidation AJAX action requires a logged-in session and a nonce.
 - Enabling or disabling a 2FA provider destroys all other active sessions for that user.